davegreenwood/face-landmark-tool/README.md

-# Image Labelling Tool for Faces
+# FLT Face Landmark Tool

 A simple application for labelling facial landmarks.
 Although this may grow, the key features are: